Common Garbage Disposal Problems

 How do I know if I should repair or replace my garbage disposal?

 If your unit is under 7 years old and the problem is an isolated jam or minor leak, repair is almost always the right call.
-If the unit is over 8–10 years old, has a leaking or cracked bottom housing, a failed motor, or has required multiple repairs in the past year, replacement will save you more money in the long run.
-A good rule: if repair costs approach 50% or more of a new unit's price, replace it.
+If the unit is over 10 years old, has a leaking or cracked bottom housing, a failed motor, or has required multiple repairs in the past year, replacement will save you more money in the long run.
+A good rule: if repair costs approach 50% or more of a new unit's price (about $275 on a typical $550 replacement), replace it.

 How long should a garbage disposal last?

-A well-maintained garbage disposal typically lasts 8 to 12 years, though premium units can last longer.
-Regular maintenance — running cold water with every use, cleaning weekly, and avoiding prohibited foods — is the single biggest factor in extending the lifespan of your unit.
+A well-maintained garbage disposal typically lasts 10 to 15 years, with 2026 industry sources putting the average at 10–12 years.
+Regular maintenance (running cold water with every use, cleaning weekly, and avoiding prohibited foods) is the single biggest factor in extending the lifespan of your unit.
 If your disposal is approaching the 10-year mark and starting to show problems, start budgeting for a replacement.